wserafin/hello-world-jms-openshift/README.md

-* A receiver service that exposes another HTTP endpoint, this time one that causes it to consume an AMQP message from `example/strings` and convert it back to an HTTP response.
+* A receiver service that exposes another HTTP endpoint, this time one that causes it to consume an AMQP message from `example/strings` and convert it to an HTTP response.

-The sender and the receiver use the JMS API perform their messaging tasks.
+The sender and the receiver use the JMS API to perform their messaging tasks.

 ## Prerequisites